-Our pirate meal was in the Royal Palace but everything was set up for Pirate Night.
+The pirate meal is in the Royal Palace.
 The kids had pirate hats waiting for them and a special Pirate menu.

 After dinner, the kids went to the Oceaneer Club after dinner where there were lots of pirate adventures waiting for them.
 The evening activities didn’t start until 10:00 pm up on the main deck.
 There was a pirate show featuring pyrotechnics and none other than our favorite pirate, Captain Jack Sparrow.
 The show finished with spectacular fireworks and a massive buffet.
 This was a family highlight of the trip for us!

 One of the perks of being on the cruise is there is an amazing team to take care of your kiddos so that you can spend some solo time relaxing!
 There is an adult only pool area, several adult only lounges and even nightclubs if that’s your scene.
 There is so much to pack into the four days that we didn’t have as much time alone as we might have liked.
 But we still managed to get to the pool deck to tan and swim in peace a couple of times.